EbonyGunwhy/Ferret/README.md

     variablesList - list of the variable objects that describe each of the variables associated with the model.
 This argument is optional.

+## Defining a simple linear model.
+The following is a description of how to make the following model available for use in Ferret,
+    *y = ax + b*

+    where a and b are parameters.

 For example, in the following code snippet a model object called *HF1_2CFM_2DSPGR* is created,
     '''
     HF1_2CFM_2DSPGR = Model(shortName='HF1-2CFM+2DSPGR',